 (NEW) MIDWINTER MADNESS 2015

 The Upper School’s annual winter fundraiser, Midwinter Madness, this year will raise money for Outside In, a non-profit organization that provides wrap-around services and support to homeless youth in Portland.
 This cluster of fun, student-planned and student-run events will take place Jan.
 29-Feb.
 10.

 Parents are encouraged to attend and support the various Midwinter Madness events.

 This year’s planned events include:

 - Sales of Midwinter Madness Tshirts: Each Upper School grade will have a different custom-designed shirt, which will be used as a jersey for Midwinter Madness sporting events but also to show Midwinter Madness spirit.
-The deadline to preorder these shirts is Friday, Jan.
-16, and the cost will be $15-$20 per shirt.
+The deadline to preorder these shirts is tomorrow Friday, Jan.
+16, and the cost is $19 per shirt.

 - CRUSH sales, in which students (and parents!) can send a bottle of CRUSH soda to someone they have a “crush” on.

 - Virtual CRUSHes: Send a virtual CRUSH via email to a recent alum or another loved one who isn't on campus!
 Please email Chris Myers to arrange virtual CRUSHes.

 - GorillaGrams: Have your CRUSH delivered by a dancing gorilla!
 Prices vary, but start at $20